Stock Analysis on Net

 Accumulated other comprehensive income (loss)

-Common stock in treasury
+Common stock in treasury, at cost

 Total equity